Color theory for Fashion.

 Rounds of applause!

-Each chapter is color coded (funny, right??) and includes specific EXERCISES to turn you pro!
-I love this!
+Each chapter ALSO includes specific EXERCISES to turn you pro!
+I love this- like i said,

 Finally, in the color theory history chapter, you can see that there are no women in the history books, as usual.
 I guess they were very busy raising and supporting the men who made the history books.
 So go, Marcie, for making Color History and representing the women :0)